GhoCentric/ghost-engine/README.md

 ## Hallucination Resistance

-## What “Hallucination” Means in This Project
+–What “Hallucination” Means in This Project

 When this project refers to hallucination, it does **not** mean semantic correctness or factual accuracy guarantees from a language model.